hongshu-corp/rails-linkage/README.md

     combination: 'hook to combine trigger value for filter',
     keep: 'selector for show additional'
-    children: 'target children elements selector for default context' },
+    children: 'target children elements selector for default context'
+    all_children: 'target all children elements selector for default context'
+    headers: 'for table_in_cols only; ignore children'
+    cells: 'for table_in_cols only; ignore children' },
 }